30x/postgres-k8s/Readme.md

 In the event a region with the master pod dies, a failover to a slave is required.
 To perform a failover, you must manually run the failover command.
 Eventually this will be an automated process that fails over to a slave automatically in the event the master pod terminates and cannot be recovered.

-Simulate a pod death by completely removing the Replication Service(RS)
+Simulate a pod death by completely removing the master's Replication Service(RS).
+This will halt all streaming to the slaves.
 ```
 kubectl get po -l app=postgres,cluster=test,master=true
 ```

 Then take the suffix, and delete the RS with the following command.
+This assumed the pod was of the format `postgres-test-0-{some id}`.

 ```
 kubectl delete rs postgres-test-0